BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 3. Display data formats

-Users should know what format the data is in before downloading it.
+Users should know what format the data is in before downloading it, ideally with access to definitions of those file types.
+Users are usually looking for data that can work with the tools they use.

 <div class="image-container">